cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 It's important to note that servers are still running the code.
 The "serverless" name comes from the fact that the tasks associated with infrastructure provisioning and management are invisible to the developer.
 This approach enables developers to increase their focus on the business logic, and deliver more value to the core of the business.
 Serverless computing helps teams increase their productivity and bring products to market faster, and it allows organizations to better optimize resources and stay focused on innovation.

+*Serverless computing* is the abstraction of servers, infrastructure, and operating systems.
+With serverless computing, Azure takes care of managing the server infrastructure and the allocation and deallocation of resources based on demand.
+Infrastructure isn't your responsibility.
+Scaling and performance are handled automatically.
+You're billed only for the exact resources you use.
+There's no need to even reserve capacity.

 ---

+# Explore Azure compute services

+## Overviw of Azure compute services
+It provides computing resources such as disks, processors, memory, networking, and operating systems.
+The resources are available on-demand and can typically be made available in minutes or even seconds.
+You pay only for the resources you use, and only for as long as you're using them.

+Some of the most prominent services are:

+### Azure virtual machines

+Virtual machines are software emulations of physical computers.
+They include a virtual processor, memory, storage, and networking resources.
+VMs host an operating system, and you can install and run software just like a physical computer.
+When using a remote desktop client, you can use and control the VM as if you were sitting in front of it.

+VMs are an ideal choice when you need:
+- Total control over the operating system (OS).
+- The ability to run custom software
+- To use custom hosting configurations

+### Virtual machine scale sets

+They are an Azure compute resource that you can use to deploy and manage a set of identical VMs.
+With all VMs configured the same, virtual machine scale sets are designed to support true autoscale.

+For this reason, it's easier to build large-scale services targeting big compute, big data, and containerized workloads.
+As demand goes up, more VM instances can be added.
+As demand goes down, VM instances can be removed.
+The process can be manual, automated, or a combination of both.

+### Azure Batch
+Enables large-scale parallel and high-performance computing(HPC) batch jobs with the ability to scale to tens, hundreds, or thousands of VMs.

+When you're ready to run a job, Batch does the following:

+- Starts a pool of compute VMs for you.
+- Installs applications and staging data.
+- Runs jobs with as many tasks as you have.
+- Identifies failures.
+- Requeues work.
+- Scales down the pool as work completes.

+There might be situations in which you need raw computing power or supercomputer-level compute power.
+Azure provides these capabilities.
+### Containers and Kubernets

+[Container instances]() and [Azure Kubernets Service]() are Azure compute resources that you can use to deploy ond manage containers.
+Containers are lighweight, virtualized **application** enviroments.
+They're designed to be quickly created, scaled out, and stopped dynamically.

+If you want to run multiple instances of an application on a single host machine, containers are an excellent choice.

+Containers are often used to create solutions by using a microservice architecture.
+This architecture is where you break solutions into smaller, independent pieces.

+#### Manage containers

+Containers are managed through a container orchestrator, which can start, stop, and scale out application instances as needed.
+There are two ways to manage both Docker and Microsoft-based containers in Azure: Azure Container Instances and Azure Kubernetes Service (AKS).

+##### Azure Container Instances

+Azure Container Instances offers the fastest and simplest way to run a container in Azure without having to manage any virtual machines or adopt any additional services.
+It's a platform as a service (PaaS) offering that allows you to upload your containers, which it runs for you.

+#### Azure Kubernetes Service

+The task of automating, managing, and interacting with a large number of containers is known as orchestration.
+Azure Kubernetes Service is a complete orchestration service for containers with distributed architectures and large volumes of containers.

+### App Service
+It allows you to quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
+You can meet rigorous performance, scalability, security, and compliance requirements while using a fully managed platform to perform infraestructure maintenance.
+App Service is a platfor as a service offering

+App Service enables you to build and host web apps, background jobs, mobile back-ends, and RESTful APIs in the programming language of your choice without managing infrastructure.  offers automatic scaling and high availability.
+App Service supports Windows and Linux and enables automated deployments from GitHub, Azure DevOps, or any Git repo to support a continuous deployment model.

+## Functions
+They're ideal when you're concerned only about the code running your service and not the underlying platform or infrastructure.
+They're commonly used when you need to perform work in response to an event (often via REST request), timer, or message from another Azure service.

+Functions scale automatically based on demand, so they're a solid choice when demand is variable.

+Using a virtual machine-based approach, you'd incur costs even when the virtual machine is idle.
+With functions, Azure runs your code when it's triggered and automatically deallocates resources when the function is finished.
+In this model, you're only charged for the CPU time used while your function runs.

+Functions can be either stateless or stateful.
+When they're stateless (the default), they behave as if they're restarted every time they respond to an event.
+When they're stateful (called Durable Functions), a context is passed through the function to track prior activity.

+Functions are a key component of serverless computing.
+They're also a general compute platform for running any type of code.
+If the needs of the developer's app change, you can deploy the project in an environment that isn't serverless.
+This flexibility allows you to manage scaling, run on virtual networks, and even completely isolate the functions.

+## Logic apps

+Logic apps are similar to functions.
+Both enable you to trigger logic based on an event.
+Where functions execute code, logic apps execute workflows that are designed to automate business scenarios and are built from predefined logic blocks.

+Every Azure logic app workflow starts with a trigger, which fires when a specific event happens or when newly available data meets specific criteria.
+Many triggers include basic scheduling capabilities, so developers can specify how regularly their workloads will run.
+Each time the trigger fires, the Logic Apps engine creates a logic app instance that runs the actions in the workflow.
+These actions can also include data conversions and flow controls, such as conditional statements, switch statements, loops, and branching.

+You create logic app workflows by using a visual designer on the Azure portal or in Visual Studio.
+The workflows are persisted as a JSON file with a known workflow schema.

+## Azure Virtual Desktop

+Azure Virtual Desktop is a desktop and application virtualization service that runs on the cloud.
+It enables your users to use a cloud-hosted version of Windows from any location.
+Azure Virtual Desktop works across devices like Windows, Mac, iOS, Android, and Linux.
+It works with apps that you can use to access remote desktops and apps.
+You can also use most modern browsers to access Azure Virtual Desktop-hosted experiences.

+Users have the freedom to connect to Azure Virtual Desktop with any device over the internet.
+They use a Azure Virtual Desktop client to connect to their published Windows desktop and applications.
+This client could either be a native application on the device or the Azure Virtual Desktop HTML5 web client.

+You can make sure your session host virtual machines (VMs) run near apps and services that connect to your datacenter or the cloud.
+This way your users stay productive and don't encounter long load times.

+User sign-in to Azure Virtual Desktop is fast because user profiles are containerized by using FSLogix.
+At sign-in, the user profile container is dynamically attached to the computing environment.
+The user profile is immediately available and appears in the system exactly like a native user profile.

+You can provide individual ownership through personal (persistent) desktops.
+For example, you might want to provide personal remote desktops for members of an engineering team.
+Then they can add or remove programs without impacting other users on that remote desktop.